 The City of Urbana Attorney shall be consulted regarding questions of law.
 The Human Relations Officer shall be consulted regarding provisional interpretations of the HRO.

-ARTICLE III CHAIRPERSON – VICE CHAIRPERSON
+ARTICLE III CHAIR – VICE CHAIR

 Section 1:

-All proceedings and administrative functions of the Commission shall be directed by a Chairperson, who shall preside over all meetings of the Commission and otherwise supervise the affairs of the Commission as outlined in Section 3 herein.
+All proceedings and administrative functions of the Commission shall be directed by a Chair, who shall preside over all meetings of the Commission and otherwise supervise the affairs of the Commission as outlined in Section 3 herein.

 Section 2:

-The Governing Body shall designate the Chairperson and a Vice-Chairperson by majority vote.
-In the event of death, absence, removal of cause, or resignation of the Chairperson, the Vice-Chairperson shall preside.
-Upon vacancy of the Chairperson, the Commission may vote to recommend a current serving member of the Governing Body for appointment as Chairperson.
+The Commission shall designate the Chair and a Vice-Chair by majority vote.
+In the event of death, absence, removal of cause, or resignation of the Chair, the Vice-Chair shall preside.
+Upon vacancy of the Chair, the Commission may vote to recommend a current serving member of the Commission for appointment as Chair.

 Section 3:

-If present and able, the Chairperson shall supervise the affairs of the Commission and:
+If present and able, the Chair shall supervise the affairs of the Commission and shall:

-shall preside at all hearings and meetings of the Commission;
+preside at all hearings and meetings of the Commission,

-shall assure and maintain proper order and decorum of the Commission and the public in all proceedings;
+assure and maintain proper order and decorum of the Commission and the public in all proceedings,

-shall decide all points of procedure or order in accordance with these and other applicable rules;
+decide all points of procedure or order in accordance with these and other applicable rules,

-shall provide for the oath or affirmation to be administered to all witnesses in cases before the Commission;
+provide for the oath or affirmation to be administered to all witnesses in cases before the Commission, and

-and shall take such actions and exercise such powers as are specifically outlined herein.
+shall take such actions and exercise such powers as are specifically outlined herein.